 To make this thank you tag I cut a piece of yellow card-stock measuring 5 inches by 1 3/4 inches (12.7 cm by 4.4 cm) and used a hole puncher to make the edges look softer.

-I printed 2 more flowers like the inside of the card, but a little smaller and colored them with pink crayon and outlined them black.
+Print two more flowers like the inside of the card, but a little smaller and color them with pink crayon, you can outline them black.

-I glued the flowers to the thank you tag and the lavender pieces are leftovers from hole punching lavender card-stock.
+Glue the flowers to the thank you tag.
+The lavender pieces are leftovers from hole punching lavender card-stock.

 Pressed flower gifts are fun to make and even better to receive.